molebox/seed-postgres-database-tutorial/guide.md

 - You must have Postgres [installed on your machine](https://www.postgresql.org/download/)
 - You must have Node [installed on your machine](https://nodejs.org/en/download/)
-- It is assumed that you have Postgres setup and know-how to access its databases, though the guide will cover some basic commands.
+- It is assumed that you have Postgres setup and know-how to access its databases, though the guide will cover some basic commands towards the end.
 - This guide uses the default user `postgres` for accessing the database.
 If you have another user account you would prefer to use then swap in that.

-> This article uses version 13.1 of Postgres and version 14.15.1 of Node
+> The guide uses version 13.1 of Postgres and version 14.15.1 of Node.
+It was developed on a **Windows** machine.

 ## What do we mean by seed?